 The effective interest rate method is a method of calculating the amortised cost of a financial asset or liability and of allocating the interest income or expense over the relevant period.
-The effective interest rate is assessed and determined on an annual basis.
-The effective interest rate used is based on the forecasted returns of the Company.
+The effective interest rate is assessed and determined on initial recognition of the loans, based on forecasted returns of the Company.